-During the grounding process, when a new clause, say r, is added to the collection of ground clauses and r contains only one atom, say A, psgrnd triggers unit propagation.
-It follows a general format of unit propagation for propositional CNF theories, modified to handle the case of pb-atoms.
+During the grounding process, when a new clause, say r, is added to the collection of ground clauses and r contains only one atom, psgrnd triggers unit propagation.
+It follows a general format of unit propagation for propositional CNF theories [6], modified to handle the case of pb-constraints.
 When there are no more truth values to propagate and no contradictory pb-clause (empty antecedent and empty consequent) was derived, the unit propagation process terminates.
 If a contradictory clause was derived, the theory is inconsistent, the whole grounding process terminates and a single contradictory clause is returned.

-When grounding is complete, psgrnd has an option to perform a complete one-atom lookahead.
+When grounding is complete, psqrnd has an option to perform a complete one-atom lookahead (called also failed literal rule in literature on SAT solvers [13]).
 For every ground atom with an undetermined truth value, the grounder assigns to this atom a truth value (first true, then false) and tentatively propagates it.
 If this tentative propagation results in an inconsistency, the atom must have the opposite truth value and permanent propagation is later performed on this atom with its assigned value.
 If a tentative propagation terminates without a conflict, the program restores the theory to its previous state.
 A complete one-atom lookahead is costly (runs in time $O(n^2)$, where n is the number of ground atoms) but sometimes results in a much smaller theory.